HB

 Component Customization

 Many of the components that came with InVision Form were redundant to other created components with only slightly different modifications.
-To simplify and make our component library leaner and more flexible, I created single advanced components with configurable options that replaced multiple existing components.
+To simplify and make our UI library leaner and more flexible, I created single advanced components with configurable options that replaced multiple existing components.
 For example, every card I created had three image options: Default Icon, Profile Icon, or Set A Custom Icon.

 created custom FIGMA components